number5/remind/README.md

 ### Remind and Rem2PS

-**remind** and **rem2ps** have no prerequisites beyond the standard C library and the standard math library.
+**remind** and **rem2ps** have no prerequisites beyond the standard C library and the standard math library.  **remind** will make use of GNU Readline if you have it installed.

+- On Debian-like systems, install GNU Readline as follows:

+    `apt install libreadline-dev`

+- On RPM-based systems, you need `readline-devel`

 ### Rem2HTML and Rem2PDF